Understanding Overparametrization in Survival Models through Interpolation: Background and related work

 \subsection{Theoretical extension}

-The loss-specific observations above motivate a more unified perspective on how loss geometry influences generalization near the interpolation threshold. \cite{muthukumar2021classification} further demonstrated that the interpolation geometry itself depends on the choice of loss.
-In overparameterized linear models, the minimum-$L_2$-norm interpolator under square loss and the maximum-margin solution under hinge loss coincide in form, yet their test loss curves differ markedly.
+The loss-specific observations above motivate a more unified perspective on how loss geometry influences generalization near the interpolation threshold.
+Muthukumar et al.~\cite{muthukumar2021classification} further demonstrated that the interpolation geometry itself depends on the choice of loss.
+In over-parameterized linear models, the minimum-$L_2$-norm interpolator under square loss and the maximum-margin solution under hinge loss coincide in form, yet their test loss curves differ markedly.
 This finding suggests that the existence and shape of double-descent are primarily governed by the loss geometry around zero training loss, not by the model family or task.
-Smooth losses enabling finite-norm interpolation (e.g., square loss) tend to produce a clear rise-and-fall pattern, whereas losses whose gradients flatten or become discontinuous near the margin (e.g., logistic, hinge, or zero--one) yield monotonic or weakly decaying curves.
+Smooth losses enabling finite-norm interpolation (e.g., square loss) tend to produce a clear rise-and-fall pattern, whereas losses whose gradients flatten or become discontinuous near the margin (e.g., logistic, hinge, or zero-one) yield monotonic or weakly decaying curves.

 Similar trends extend beyond linear models.
 In tree-based ensembles \citep{belkin2019reconciling}, double-descent-like behavior appears only when multiple complexity dimensions, such as tree depth and ensemble size, grow jointly.
 These results reinforce that the manifestation of double-descent is driven by the interplay between loss geometry and capacity growth, rather than by any single modeling architecture.